UQ-PAC/BASIL/docs/readme.md

 ---

-Note that we precisely use the term "shared" to mean variables that may be shared between threads, and "global" merely refers to their language scoping.
+Note that we precisely use the term "shared" to mean variables that may be shared between threads, and "global" merely refers to their language scoping (i.e., potentially shared between functions).

 ## BASIL tool overview